-The best way of visualising this is to consider potential wells.
+The best way of visualising this is to consider potential wells, which shows how gravity behaves near an object.

 A graph of the gravitational potential energy around a single object looks like this.
 A particle put near the object will be attracted to it, just as a marble would roll down the hill to the centre.

 In the case of a binary star, each star has its own well representing its gravitational field.
 The two wells overlap at some point: in the centre if the stars have equal masses, otherwise closer to the heavier star.

 In order to get X-rays from accreting material, we are going to need to get matter from one well to the other.
 How?